 BMW Group Plant Dingolfing has many years of expertise building components for electric vehicles.
 With the opening of the Competence Centre for E-Drive Production in July 2020, the BMW Group is once again expanding its e-mobility capabilities and setting new production standards for the transformation of the automotive industry.
 At its Dingolfing facility, the BMW Group will produce battery modules, high-voltage batteries and electric motors for battery-electric vehicles and plug-in hybrids.
 The new highly-integrated fifth-generation e-drive , which combines the electric motor, transmission and power electronics in a central housing., has been used in the BMW iX3 since 2020.
 Based on the design principle of a current-excited rotor, thefifth-generation e-drive does not require any materials classified as rare-earth metals.

 Battery factory in the US

 BMW Group Plant Spartanburg in the US state of South Carolina doubled its production capacity for high-voltage batteries in 2019.
-These will be used in the BMW X5 xDrive45e and BMW X3 xDrive30e plug-in hybrid models, which are also built in Spartanburg.
+These will are be used in the BMW X5 xDrive45e and BMW X3 xDrive30e plug-in hybrid models, which are also built in Spartanburg.
 With these and other electrified models, the BMW Group will be able to strengthen its lead in registrations within its classic competitive environment.